-- Provide high quality clinical care and assessment of patients with various cerebrovascular disorders in different settings (emergency, inpatient and outpatient), including diagnostic evaluation, treatment, management, counseling and prevention.
+- Provide high-quality clinical care and assessment of patients with various cerebrovascular disorders in different settings (emergency, inpatient and outpatient), including diagnostic evaluation, treatment, management, counseling and prevention

-- Manage critically-ill neurological patients, such as those with cerebral hemorrhage, brain aneurysms or vascular malformations.
+- Manage critically ill neurological patients, such as those with cerebral hemorrhage, brain aneurysms or vascular malformations

-- Work effectively with multidisciplinary teams oriented to the care of these patients.
+- Work effectively with multidisciplinary teams oriented to the care of these patients

-- Develop the capacity to a pursue great career in the field of stroke and cerebrovascular disorders.
+- Develop the capacity to pursue a great career in the field of stroke and cerebrovascular disorders

 Teleneurology: Geisinger has a robust telestroke service.
-Fellows have an opportunity to participate in the telestroke service.

 - Palliative care